 OFFICE: Our administrative offices located at 1512 S. Main Street in Farmville are open to the public- Monday-Friday- 9:00AM-5:00PM.
 Please contact staff at 434-394-3001.

 VOLUNTEERS: Please call about current volunteer opportunities- 434-394-3001 ext.
 600 or email email@example.com.

 RESTORE: The ReStore is open to the general public.
 Face coverings are required to be worn in the store.
 In addition, the store will close an hour earlier than normal each day to allow for a detailed cleaning.
 For now, our store hours are Tuesday-Friday 10:00-5:00, Saturday 10:00-3:00, Closed Sunday and Monday.
 You may still drop off donations behind our store.
 In addition, our driver will continue to pick up donated items that are located outside of homes, such as on porches and in garages.
 Please call the ReStore for more information, 434-392-6627.

 MONETARY DONATION: Currently we have one home under construction, with five additional families preparing for construction.

 Please show your support by considering a financial donation so construction of their brighter tomorrow can continue.
 You can donate quickly and securely on our website- https://piedmonthabitat.org/make-an-impact/donate.html

-As neighbors continue to rally together and look after one another during these trying days, the care and concern being shown by all simply reminds us how proud we are to call our communities home.
+As neighbors continue to rally together and look after one another, the care and concern being shown by all simply reminds us how proud we are to call our communities home.